 Once you’ve established the topic of your blog, you’ll need to decide on a name and domain.

 Choosing the name of your blog is like choosing the name of your business, it takes some serious thought and consideration.

 I recommend getting out a sheet of paper and brainstorming all of your possible ideas.
 Also, keep in mind that you preferred domain name might not be available.
-So, pick a few that you like and see if they’re available by using this tool:
+So, make sure you have a few back up options!

 3. Build Your Blog

 The blogging platform is essentially the foundation of your blog.
 You want something reliable and customizable.
-For that, I definitely recommend WordPress.org.
+For that, I definitely recommend choosing self-hosted Wordpress.org.

 4. Find Your Theme

 Once your blog is up and all of the logistics are taken care of, you can have some fun.
 You’ll need to decide on a theme for your blog!